AckerlyXu/heima/articles/storage/storage-analytics.md

 Log entries are created only if there is storage service activity.
 For example, if a storage account has activity in its Blob service but not in its Table or Queue services, only logs pertaining to the Blob service will be created.

-Storage Analytics Logging is not available for the Azure File Service.
+Storage Analytics Logging is not available for Azure File storage.

 ### Logging authenticated requests
 The following types of authenticated requests are logged: